Pleasanton Valley history: Pleasanton's 1964–1979 neighborhood development

 Site of Pleasanton Valley’s first model home complex on Greentree Court, opened in 1964.

-Site of the first Pleasanton Valley model homes.
+Site of the first Pleasanton Valley model homes on Greentree Court.

 Pricing history